celestiaorg/celestia-node/docs/adr/adr-11-blocksync-overhaul.md

 ### Decision

-This ADR is intended to outline design decisions for block data storage.
+This ADR intends to outline design decisions for block data storage.
 In a nutshell, the decision is to use
 ___[CAR format](https://ipld.io/specs/transport/car/carv2/)___ and ___[Dagstore](https://github.com/filecoin-project/dagstore)___
 for ___extended block storage___ and ___custom p2p Req/Resp protocol for block data syncing___(whole block and data by
 namespace id) in the happy path.
 The p2p portion of the document will come in the subsequent Part II document.